 - Tough instep and sole that grips your footpegs

-- Provides enough flex to be able to walk in them easily
+- Provide enough flex brake/gear lever control and to be able to walk in them easily

-A good gator seal around the top of the boot to stop a lot of dirt and water getting in is also something to look for.
+A good gaitor seal around the top of the boot to stop a lot of dirt and water from getting in is also something to look for.

 Read below to see how the new Tech 7 boot has dealt with these requirements.